SeijiUeno/42_philosophers/README.md

 This tells the linker to include the pthread library, which contains the actual implementations of the thread functions.

 compile without Makefile:
-- gcc -Wall -Wextra -Werror -lpthread *.c -o my_program
+- gcc -Wall -Wextra -Werror -lpthread *.c -o philo

+You can use Valgrind’s Helgrind tool to check for threading issues:
+- valgrind --tool=helgrind --log-file=helgrind.log ./philo

 compile with Makefile:
 - Make
+- ./philo